 Shoptalk Breakfast is on the first Tuesday of each month at 8:00 am.
-There is always something new to hear or someone new to meet!
+Mark your calendars – there is always something new to hear or someone new to meet!

 Mike & Anne’s